The need for a responsiveness tester

 - Offered in package we don’t need

-How the online responsive testing looks like now
+How our website responsiveness test looks like now

-To solve all the problems we faced during our online responsive design testing sessions, we created an interface for OnDevice on which the test result is displayed: horizontally · by device size · with real device picture · in a scalable form.
+To solve all the problems we faced during our website responsiveness testing sessions, we created an interface for OnDevice on which the test result is displayed: horizontally · by device size · with real device picture · in a scalable form.

 Being thoughtful covers three main things.
-First, OnDevice shows the test results according to the real device sizes, so you can see whether you set your break points correctly.
+First, showing the test results according to the real device sizes, so you can see whether you set your break points correctly.
 This also means you’ll see the most optimal picture of what the client sees on its device, decreasing the number of change requests afterwards.
-Second, OnDevice shows multiple devices in one horizontal viewport, making it possible to compare them.
-Because you don’t need to switch between devices, you get a clear overview of how your responsive design looks across multiple devices, making bug searching and fixing much more effective.
-Third, OnDevice is a responsive testing tool prepared for presentations.
+Second, showing multiple devices in one horizontal viewport, making it possible to compare them.
+Because you don’t need to switch between devices, you get a clear responsive overview of how your responsively designed website looks across multiple devices, making bug searching and fixing much more effective.
+Third, being prepared for website responsiveness presentations.
 By switching from the edit view to the presentation mode, you can hide the developer toolbar and show the responsive overview of your work to stakeholders.